 Luxury in a Cottage Bedroom

-You should start with a medium to firm bed to protect your back, and then add a mattress cover and perfectly cushioned pillows.
+You should start with a medium to firm bed from our selection to protect your back, and then add a mattress cover and perfectly cushioned pillows.
 For some people, the more pillows the better, but you want to make sure your primary sleeping pillow is appropriate for your sleeping style.
 Are you a side sleeper for example?
 If so, you’ll want a pillow with a bit more firmness.
 If you’re a back sleeper, a thinner one will work.
 Either way, this article from the National Sleep Foundation may offer some insight on choosing the best pillow.

 Next, it’s time to explore textiles.
 From hand-picked sheet sets to finishing touches with decorative pillows, exude sumptuousness with exquisite layered fabrics.
 This is where a truly decadent sleeping experience will evolve.
 Becoming enveloped in soft, cozy fabrics is what takes sleeping from a necessity to a opulence.